Lynnwood, Washington: Utilities

 Electric power in Lynnwood is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County.
 Puget Sound Energy provides natural gas service to the city; Lynnwood is also the terminus of a minor gas pipeline operated by the Northwest Pipeline Company.

 The Alderwood Water and Wastewater District provides municipal tap water service for Lynnwood, sourced from Everett's Spada Lake Reservoir.
 The City of Lynnwood handles sanitary sewer and wastewater treatment; its wastewater treatment plant treats 5 million gallons per day (5 e6USgal) that is discharged into Puget Sound.
 The water district serves the unincorporated areas around Lynnwood and also operates Well Number 5, an artesian well in North Lynnwood that has gained popularity for its quality.
 The city contracts with Republic Services and Waste Management for garbage, recycling, and yard waste disposal.

 Health care

 Lynnwood does not have any general hospitals, but is located near the Edmonds branch of Swedish Medical Center, formerly known as Stevens Hospital.
 The city has several community and specialty clinics operated by regional healthcare providers, including the Community Health Center of Snohomish County, Virginia Mason, and The Everett Clinic.
+A 16-bed mental health care center adjacent to the Lynnwood jail and police station was approved by the city government in 2021 at a cost of $20 million.
+The operator of the center, Recovery Innovations, withdrew from the project as it neared completion and prevented it from opening as scheduled in 2025.